bretweinraub/bright-api-doc/README.md

 <a name="sec-5-2-2"></a>
 #### 5.2.2.
 Method: Index

 The index method allows the api user to fetch a course list.

+When using the course#index method with an Api key, where the API key is for a particular learner, it is often desireable to return the learner's registration data on each course selected.
+This lets the API client avoid having to query the learner's data for each course returned.
+You can do this with the **include_registrations** parameter.

 <a name="api-modules-course-method-index-http-model"></a>